mathieuprog/tzdb_test/README.md

 America/Curacao;1912-02-11
 ```

-For each of these dates, the program generates 96 date times .
+For each of these dates, the program generates 96 date times.
 The first date time starts at midnight and is increased by a step of 15 minutes until 23:45.

 This results in 4,906,752 (51,112 x 96) date times generated